influxdata/influxdb/cmd/influx_tools/export/README.md

 This example takes many small shards and collapses them to fewer large shards, which can be beneficial for TSI index performance.

-1) Create collapsedir containing export/import data from all shards:

-This can be done on a running backup of the cluster - `influx_tools` needs to be able to query the cluster metadata and the on-disk state for a data node.
-Ensure any environment variables and config file settings for the real `influxd` are reflected in the config file provided to `./influx_tools`.
+The `influx_tools export` and `influx_tools import` tools run as if they were a full data node - to run either, the normal data node `influxd` process must be down, and the meta nodes must be running.
+Ensure any environment variables and config file settings for the real `influxd` are reflected in the config file provided to `influx_tools`

-First do the dry run.
+#### Create the export

+It is recommended to do this step on a running backup of the cluster rather than the real cluster.

 The `-duration` must be an *integer multiple* of the shard group duration being collapsed, to avoid overlapping shards and import problems.
 For example, 4032h = 24*168h = 24 weeks.

+It is recommended to run a dry run with `-print-only` before running the real export.

 On one of the nodes (of the running backup), bring down the influxd process and run: